 It turns out that one of them had devised a satellite system that was stolen by Soviet spies.
 They ended up using it for their own satellite, which they say is a large communication satellite, too large to be carried back to Earth in a shuttle.
-Seventeen years after its launch, its orbit is declining, and the Russians are being surprisingly insistent on having the satellite fixed, saying that its loss could cause a catastrophic breakdown in Russian communications, and at worse, touch off a civil war.
-The only person who can redirect it is the original designer - who agrees to go into space to do the job, but only if his three old buddies come along as well.
+Seventeen years after its launch, its orbit is decaying, and the Russians are being surprisingly insistent on having the satellite fixed, saying that its loss could cause a catastrophic breakdown in Russian communications, and at worse, touch off a civil war.
+The only person who can do the job is the original designer - who agrees, but only if his three old buddies come along as well.
 Hilarity Ensues as NASA must prepare the oldsters for the trip.

 Contains examples of: